Isle of Anglesey County Council

 'Honey' means the natural sweet substance produced by bees from the nectar or secretions of plants, or the excretions of plant-sucking insects, and stored in honeycombs to ripen and mature.

-If any additive or ingredient has been added to the product it cannot be called 'honey'.
+If any additive or ingredient has been added to the product, it must not be called 'honey'.

 The following reserved descriptions may also be used where the product meets the definition: